Grant Mitchell (EastEnders): 2016

-2025
+2025–2026

-Over nine years later, Nigel - who has recently returned to the Square and has been living with Phil - contacts Grant over his concerns regarding Phil's health and behaviour due to his severe depression and psychosis.
-Grant subsequently returns with Nigel and walks into Phil's home whilst he is in the midst of contemplating suicide.
-Unaware of this, Grant refuses to believe anything is wrong and attends Billy's wedding to former spouse Honey Mitchell (Emma Barton); however, it is thereupon Grant sees that Phil has relapsed and confronts him about it.
-It is beforehand Grant gets reacquainted with Sharon before he comes face-to-face with Bianca for the first time in nearly 25-years; Bianca confronts Grant for his mistreatment of Tiffany in the past.
-When local pub landlady Linda Carter (Kellie Bright) discovers suicide notes at Phil's house, she, Grant and Nigel rush to the garage, where they discover Phil ready to shoot himself.
-Grant disarms him but is unable to cope with the situation and storms off, assisting Bianca in rescuing her sister Sonia Fowler (Natalie Cassidy) from the Vic after it is destroyed by an explosion.
-Afterwards, Nigel admonishes Grant for not supporting Phil through his illness and takes him back to the garage as Phil is taken to a mental health clinic; Grant is ultimately unable to accompany him.
-Grant visits Phil at the mental health clinic with Nigel, and he apologises to Phil for not being there for him, Phil claims Grant does not care about him and is only concerned and there for himself.
-Phil tells Grant that he does not need him in his life anymore and ultimately disowns him, leaving Grant devastated.
+Over eight years later, Nigel contacts Grant over his concerns regarding Phil's health and behaviour, due to his severe depression and psychosis.
+Grant returns while Phil is in the midst of contemplating suicide.
+Grant, refusing to acknowledge any issues, attends Billy's wedding to his former spouse, Honey Mitchell (Emma Barton).
+However, it is at this event that Grant notices Phil has relapsed, and he confronts him about it.
+At the same time, Grant gets reacquainted with Sharon and comes face-to-face with Bianca for the first time in nearly 25 years.
+Linda Carter (Kellie Bright) finds suicide notes in Phil's house, and with Grant and Nigel, they rush to the garage, where they find Phil about to kill himself.
+Although Grant manages to disarm him, he struggles to cope with the gravity of the situation.
+Afterwards, Nigel chastises Grant for failing to support Phil during his illness and insists on taking him back to the garage, where Phil is being taken to a mental health clinic.
+Ultimately, Grant is unable to accompany him.
+Following an encounter with Phil where he is disowned, Grant attempts to help Nigel, who expresses his desire to die on his own terms.
+Grant laters leaves Walford after making amends with Nigel.